Punk in Poland of the 1980s

 The song's text has been always important regarding the Polish punk rock music.

 The lyrics by Polish punk bands were against: conformity,

 mass production and consumption, stupidity, social inequality,

-of expressing opinions that were basically contrary to the views
+to express the opinions that were basically contrary to the views

 held by the communist Polish state in the1980s.
 Thus, the punk music those

 times was censored by the red Polish authorities.
 Unlike other